 Test Environment Endpoint Assay

-In vitro Estrogen receptor (ER) binding Rat uterine cytosol
+In vitro Estrogen receptor (ER) binding Estrogen receptor (hER α) Rat uterine cytosol

-Estrogen receptor alpha (hERα) transcriptional activation Human cell line (HeLA-9903)
+transcriptional activation Human cell line (HeLA-9903)

 Androgen receptor (AR) binding Rat prostate cytosol

-Steroidogenesis Human cell line (H295R)
+Steriodogenesis Human cell line (H295R)

 Aromatase Human recombinant microsomes

 In vivo Uterotrophic (rat)

 Pubertal female (rat)

 Pubertal male (rat)

 Amphibian metamorphosis (frog)

 Fish short-term reproduction

-For chemicals that behave as hormone mimics, bioanalytical tools could play a role as an initial screen for CECs, which if measured levels of bioactivity prove problematic, could then direct follow-up investigations such as toxicant identification using targeted or non-targeted chemical analysis, or increasingly relevant biological/toxicological measurements.
+For chemicals that behave as hormone mimics, bioanalytical tools could play a role as an initial screen for CECs, which if measured levels of bioactivity prove problematic, could then direct follow-up investigation such as toxicant identification using targeted or non-targeted chemical analysis, or increasingly relevant biological/toxicological measurements.
 For example, if a recycled water sample failed to demonstrate detectable estrogenic activity in one of the assays described below, the measurement of difficult analytes by targeted analytical methods (see Chapter 6) may not be necessary.
-On the other hand, additional management action could be advised if a recycled water sample exceeds a preset level of concern.
-Bioanalytical methods offer advantages as screening tools for the occurrence of unknown CECs that are by definition not detectable using targeted analytical chemical methods.
-Moreover, bioanalytical methods offer a second advantage by providing information on candidate structural features of unknown chemicals present in a sample, which serves to "direct" follow-up efforts to identify bioactive chemicals.
-This dual screening approach using bioanalytical tools to screen for unknown chemicals and to direct follow-up monitoring activities is illustrated in Figure 7.1.
+On the other hand, additional management action could be advised if a recycled water sample exceeds a preset level of concern (see Chapter 5 and below).
+For unknown CECs, bioanalytical methods offer an additional safeguard for the protection of human health by quantifying bioactivity/toxicity while leading to the identification of previously unidentified chemicals of concern.
+This dual screening approach using bioanalytical tools is illustrated in Figure 7.1.